-Today, we currently have six Associate Ministers.
-They are: Rev. Alyne Banks, Rev. Marcus A. Harper, Rev. Richard James, Rev. Rome McEntee, Rev. Ernestine Johnson, and Rev. Mary L. Swanson.
+Today, we currently have seven Associate Ministers.
+They are: Rev. Alyne Banks, Rev. Marcus A. Harper, Rev. Richard James, Rev. Ernestine Johnson, Rev. Rebecca Murray, Rev. Rome McEntee, and Rev. Mary L. Swanson.

 Under the prayerful guidance and leadership of Pastor Robert E. Harper, Christian Missionary Baptist Church will continue to prepare us and move us forward in the years to come...